Tracking Calls as Google Analytics Goals

 - el = Optional.
 Event Label.
-For use in Reporting
+For use in custom Reporting.

 - ev = Optional.
 Event Value.
 Must be an integer (Google limitation).
 This will track the value of the conversion from the call into Google Analytics.
 We recommend using a [revenue] replacement token.

-- gclid = Google Click ID.
+- gclid = Optional.
+Google Click ID.
 Needs to be passed to your landing page via the adwords tracking template.
 This is needed to match the ad conversion back to the ad.
 Place into the webhook using a [gclid] replacement token.

-- cs = Source.
-This should align to your [source_id] or [affiliate_id]
+- cs =Optional.
+Source.
+This should align to your [source_id] or [affiliate_id] values.

 Ultimately, use any event category, action and label you like.
 For simplicity, we’ve kept the category as “Call” and the action and label the same as each other.

 For Events relating to conversions.
-The Tracking URL needs to also &gclid=[gclid] added to the end.
+The Webhook needs to also append &gclid=[gclid] at the end.
 This will be used to map conversions in Google Analytics to Adwords.

-Navigate to Behaviour > Events > Top Events in your Google Analytics.
-You should see the Event Category listed in the table.
-Add a Secondary Dimension for Event Action.
-This will show you the different types of events sent to Google Analytics from Retreaver.
+Navigate to Behaviour -> Events > Top Events in your Google Analytics, then Add a Secondary Dimension for Event Action.
+This table will now show you the different types of events that were sent to Google Analytics from Retreaver.

-Click on Admin then navigate to Goals under the View column:
+Navigate to the Admin page, then head to Goals under the View column:

-1. Select the Custom option for Goal Setup.
-Then Continue.
+1. Select the Custom option for Goal Setup, then press continue.

-2. Next, give your goal a name and select Event as the Type.
-Then Continue.
+2. Next, give your goal a name and select the Event as the Type of Goal, then press continue.

-3. Set the Category, Action and Label to match what you used in your Tracking URL, remembering to replace any escaped characters with their actual spaces or values.
-For example, “Call+Answered” in the Tracking URL becomes “Call Answered” in the goal details.
+3. Set the Category, Action and Label to match what you used in your Webhook, remembering to replace any escaped characters with their actual spaces or values.
+For example, “Call+Answered” in the Webhook becomes “Call Answered” in the goal details.
 Then click Save.